Offshore Vessel Construction Disputes

 It was not until the late 1970s that deep-water offshore oil and gas exploration became significantly viable.
-The driver was the ever increasing demand for oil and gas products that provided the opportunity to raise the capital necessary to design and then build the incredibly complex floating assets needed to explore for and then to produce oil and gas in such hostile environments.
+The driver was the ever-increasing demand for oil and gas products, which provided the opportunity to raise the capital necessary to design and then build the incredibly complex floating assets needed to explore for, and then produce, oil and gas in such hostile environments.

-Today, it is not unusual for oil and gas drilling and production to be undertaken in depths in excess of 10,000 feet of water.
-The units that undertake such work are incredibly complex feats of engineering and may take up to three years to construct.
-Certainly at the peak of the market, the most complex and technologically advanced units cost in excess of US$1 billion to construct.
+Today, it is not unusual for oil and gas drilling and production to be undertaken in water to depths in excess of 10,000 feet.
+The units that undertake this work are incredibly complex feats of engineering and may take up to three years to construct.
+Certainly at the peak of the market, the most complex and technologically advanced units cost at least US$1 billion to construct.

 The offshore oil and gas industry today, however, requires more than merely the deployment of drilling units for its operation.
-The industry now requires a full range of vessels to support it including FPSOs (floating production storage offloading), FSUs (floating storage units), accommodation vessels (floatels), heavy-lift vessels, pipe-laying vessels, and myriad support vessels.
+The industry now requires a full range of vessels to support it, including floating production storage offloading (FPSO), floating storage units (FSUs), accommodation vessels (floatels), heavy-lift vessels, pipe-laying vessels and myriad support vessels.

-Perhaps unsurprisingly it is the largest and most sophisticated commercial shipbuilding yards that have moved into the construction of offshore oil and gas floating units.
-Incentivised by the potentially lucrative nature of building such assets, in recent years it has tended to be the shipyards of South Korea, China and Singapore that have been the pre-eminent builders.
+Perhaps unsurprisingly, it is the largest and most sophisticated commercial shipbuilding yards that have moved into the construction of offshore oil and gas floating units.
+Incentivised by the potentially lucrative nature of building these types of assets, in recent years it has tended to be the shipyards of South Korea, China and Singapore that have been the pre-eminent builders.

 Being a development from commercial shipbuilding, the projects tend to be undertaken on similar contractual terms and to incorporate aspects of both construction and sale of goods contracts.

-Recent years have been characterised by a wave of disputes arising in respect of ongoing projects for the construction of such vessels (typically, in respect of orders placed before the oil price collapse for units nearing their delivery date).
-As detailed below, the trend is one of buyers seeking to exit their contracts lawfully because they expect significantly reduced cash generating potential in light of the significant fall in day rates over recent years coupled with the chronic oversupply of offshore units in the market.
+Recent years, however, have continued to be characterised by the continued pursuit of proceedings (usually arbitration) in respect of a wave of disputes arising from ongoing projects for the construction of these types of vessels (typically, in respect of orders placed before the oil price collapse for units nearing their delivery date).
+As detailed below, the trend has been one of buyers seeking to exit their contracts lawfully because they expect significantly reduced cash-generating potential in light of the significant fall in day rates in recent years coupled with the chronic oversupply of offshore units in the market.

-This chapter will provide an overview as to why arbitration is the typical method of dispute resolution related to newbuilding projects, the types of disputes that commonly arise and how they are usually resolved, and it considers some common strategies for their successful resolution by arbitration.
+This chapter provides an overview as to why arbitration is the typical method of dispute resolution relating to newbuilding projects, and the types of disputes that commonly arise and how they are usually resolved, and it considers some common strategies for their successful resolution by arbitration.

 Why parties choose to arbitrate